avitase/libgravix2/README.md

  - `P_MIN`: Momentum threshold.
 (Default: `0.0001`)
  - `COMPOSITION_SCHEME`: `p2s1` , `p4s3` , `p4s5` , `p6s9` or `p8s15` (default).

-We refer to our [documentation](https://avitase.github.io/libgravix2/) for more information about these options.
+Have a look into our [documentation](https://avitase.github.io/libgravix2/) for more information about these options.